joehewett/super-simple-blog/posts/intro-to-kubernetes-and-skaffold.md

 ---
 title: 'A Brief Introduction to Kubernetes & Skaffold'
 date: '2022-08-07T00:00:00.000Z'
-description: 'Kubernetes allows us to orchestrate containers.
-Skaffold facilitates CI for Kubernetes.'
+description: 'A few personal notes on Kubernetes and Skaffold'
 thumbnail: '/img/blog/thumbnail2.png'
 ---

 # A Brief Introduction to Kubernetes & Skaffold
-If you prefer to learn by doing, check out the Skaffold Quickstart: https://skaffold.dev/docs/quickstart
+If you prefer to learn by doing, check out the [Skaffold Quickstart](https://skaffold.dev/docs/quickstart)

+TLDR; Kubernetes allows us to orchestrate containers.
+Skaffold facilitates CI for Kubernetes.

 # What is Kubernetes?
 Most applications are comprised of a number of discrete services (e.g. frontend, backend, database, queue) that interact with eachother.